It's quite rare to find a TV show that doesn't contain this trope.

 Horg: I say tomorrow, you will rub your hands together and hold them to the dry sticks, and ask Orb to send you fire.
 And the bears will stay warm in their own skins.

-- Downton Abbey: Violet, the Dowager Countess of Grantham (played by Maggie Smith).
+- Downton Abbey: Although almost all characters have their moments, it's Violet, the Dowager Countess of Grantham (played by Maggie Smith).
 Nearly every line she says is a snarky one-liner:

 - Drake & Josh: Drake, Josh, and Josh's girlfriend Mindy.